 About the Business Education Degree Program (BMIT)

 You understand the business world, and you want to pass that knowledge on to the next generation of students.
-With the business, marketing, and information technology field endorsement, you’ll be prepared to teach grades 6-12.
-You’ll be ready to teach all business, marketing, information technology, and career education courses, as well as keyboarding instruction.
+If you’re looking for a business education degree and want to teach business or computer classes, consider a business, marketing, and information technology (BMIT) field endorsement from Wayne State College.
+You’ll be ready to teach business, marketing, keyboarding classes, information technology, and career education courses in grades 6-12.
 You’ll also be eligible for the work-based learning supplemental endorsement.

 Percent of recent WSC graduates employed or in graduate school